nikoshur/TFM/Python_Mesa/README.md

-# Simulation og the house developers activity on the Henares Corridor
+# Simulation of the house developers activity on the Henares Corridor
 ## Summary

 ## Installation